 Basic Pizza Dough

-Put the yeast, sugar, and water into a small bowl.
-Stir and let rest for 10 minutes.
+Put the yeast and water into a small bowl and stir.

 On a lightly floured board, knead the dough, folding it over and over until it is smooth and silky.
 Add a little flour as needed until the dough is no longer sticky.
-Shape into a ball.
-Lightly oil a bowl and place the dough in the bowl, turn dough over to coat the other side and cover it with a dish towel.
-Let stand in a warm place until doubles in size, about 1 hour.
+This is a wet dough so don’t overdue it on the added flour.
+Knead for 10 minutes.
+Lightly oil a bowl and place the dough in the bowl, turn dough over to coat the other side and cover it with plastic wrap.
+Let stand in a warm place until doubles in size, about 2 hours.
+I find the oven is a great place to proof your dough.
+Turn on the oven light and that will keep the oven at the perfect temperature.

 Sfincione (Sicilian Pizza)